zyairelai/futures-hero/README.md

+# Currently this bot is on high risk testing phase, you might get liquidated few times before a big win.
+Check Wallet Management Tutorial Below.

-# futures-omax
+# futures-jackrabbit
 Leverage Trading Automation on Binance Futures.
 This is a `Set and Forget` script, means you need to keep it running 24/7 and forget about it.
-Usually you will see a significant result within 1 week.

 # DISCLAIMER
 This automation software is purely handcoded by [@zyairelai](https://github.com/zyairelai) from scratch with my personal manual trading strategy.